buzzqw/TUS/OBSS/OBSSv2-eng.md

 *Hit:* 5 (1d8 + 1) piercing damage.

-***Antennae.*** The rust monster corrodes nonmagical ferrous metal objects it can see within 3 feet of it.
-If the object isn' \*\*t being worn or carried, the rust monster' \*\*s touch destroys a 1-foot cube of it.
+***Antennae.*** The rust monster corrodes nonmagical ferrous metal objects it can see within 3 meters of it.
+If the object isn' \*\*t being worn or carried, the rust monster' \*\*s touch destroys a 1-meter cube of it.
 If the object is being worn or carried by a creature, the creature can make a Reflex Saving Throw DC 13 to avoid the rust monster' \*\*s touch.

 If the object touched is metal armor or a metal shield being worn or carried, it takes a permanent and cumulative -2 penalty to the Defense it provides.
 Armor reduced to a Defense of 0 or shields that drop to a +0 bonus are destroyed.
 If the object touched is a metal weapon being held by someone, it rusts as described in the Rust Metal trait.